vmware-tanzu/cartographer/rfc/rfc-0000-simplify-runnable-use.md

 Supply Chain/Delivery templates will add a field that will indicate that the object templated needs to be wrapped by runnable.
-This will be an enum field, with possible values `mutable` and `immutable`.
+This will be an enum field, with possible values `Mutable` and `Immutable`.
 The field will default to mutable and users will not be required to specify it.
 The field will be called `lifecycle`.